Improving planning and MBRL with temporally-extended actions: Experiments

 In Cartpole, an episode lasts for 200 primitive actions, unless the pole falls which terminates the episode.
 By default, the agent gets a reward of 1 at each timestep.
 We find that this reward formulation leads to highly unstable learning using the standard framework.
 The spike in number of decision points for $A_{\naive}$ ($D_{\naive}=30$) is because the agent learns to keep the pole from falling for the entire duration of the episode, but it soons crashes and the agent is unable to recover.
 Following \cite{wang2019benchmarking}, we also experiment with a more informative reward and find that it stabilizes the learning of the standard framework.
 Both variants of $A_{\tea} (D_{\tea}=5)$ work well with both the reward functions.

 An episode in Ant, Half Cheetah, Hopper and Walker lasts for 1000 primitive actions.
 By default, the reward per timestep in these environments is not bounded.
 As our bandit framework uses a UCB heuristic for selecting $\dtmax$, we modify the reward per timestep to be between 0 and 1.
 Details of the reward functions are in \Cref{sec:appendix_env_overview}.
 In Half Cheetah, $A_{\tea} (D_{\tea} = 15)$ performs similarly to $A_{\naive} (D_{\naive}=90$) but is 8x faster.
 In Ant, Hopper and Walker, $A_{\tea}$ significantly outperforms $A_{\naive}$. $A_{\tea}(\text{F})$ results in the best performance among agents showing the importance of properly selecting $\dtmax$. $A_{\tea}(\text{D})$ explores all the possible candidate arms before fixating on one, as can be seen from the plots of number of decision points.
 The value of $\dtmax$ eventually chosen by $A_{\tea}(\text{D})$ is close to $A_{\tea}(\text{F})$.
-Note that $A_{\tea}(\text{D})$ does not have the flexibility to choose a value of $\dtmax$ arbitrarily but has to choose from a fixed list of exponentially spaced $\dtmax$ candidates. \Cref{fig:histogram_of_action_repeats} shows a histogram of discretized action durations as action repeats chosen by $A_{\tea}(\text{F})$ in these environments using the model at the end of training.
-While in Ant and Half Cheetah, $A_{\tea}(\text{F})$ mostly chooses actions with similar $\delta t$, in Hopper and Walker, the values of $\delta t$ vary significantly during the episode.
-This showcases the advantage of flexibly adapting action duration in each step of execution.
+Note that $A_{\tea}(\text{D})$ does not have the flexibility to choose a value of $\dtmax$ arbitrarily but has to choose from a fixed list of exponentially spaced $\dtmax$ candidates.

 In Pusher and Reacher, the performance of $A_{\tea}$ is again similar to $A_{\naive}$.
 But in this case, the number of decision points for $A_{\tea}$ is also similar to that of $A_{\naive}$, indicating that $A_{\tea}$ identifies that a small decision timescale works better here.
 This illustrates that in cases when a long duration is not suitable, $A_{\tea}$'s performance is still competitive with the standard solution.